Wawavoun/ELEKTOR_EC-6809/README.md

 FDC+VDU gerber are fully debugged.

-FLEX and newdisk are "do it myself" adaptations.
+FLEX and NEWDISK are "do it myself" adaptations.
 The original version was lost.

 The print spooling part is not implemented yet.

-In case you have information about this software please take contact.
+In case you have information about the original Flex software coming with this computer please take contact.

 11/2023